Bangkok, the city of angels of you know just a land of smile. A very traditional yet modern city that keeps calling you to come over and over again.

 Riding a BTS from Nana station to Saphan Taksin station and then straight to Sathorn Pier to wait for a boat.
-Actually you could go to Grand Palace and other area via overland which is taxi, but by boat much better.
-No traffic and you could enjoying so much views.
+Actually, you could go to Grand Palace and another area via overland which is a taxi, but by boat much better.
+No traffic and you could enjoying so many views.

 One thing to remember, take an orange flag or green flag which is for local and yes it has a long line and cheaper than tourist boat.